How to build a brand from scratch in 9 months

-- Finding the right space and creating an office look and feel that supports the brand can create a sort of community hub.
+- Find the right space and craft an office look and feel that supports your brand.

-- Brand consistency can help put your brokerage at the forefront of your market if you've nailed the basics.

 Comments